northloopforensics/PEEPER/README.md

 Word lists are located in the root of the program in a directory labeled "WORD LISTS".
 The user may edit these text files as they wish.

 Each list is a text file that can be changed to meet the needs of the investigator.
 Each row is treated as a seperate search term.
-Please take steps to remove empty rows from the lists to avoid false positive responses.
+Please take steps to remove empty rows or un-needed spaces from the lists to avoid false positive responses.

 One-time searches can also be performed through input on the tool's UI.